mcci-catena/mcci-catena-4430/README.md

 - The sketch flashes the Arduino standard LED (D13), the red LED on the 4430, and the green LED on the 4430.
 It does this in a circular chasing pattern.

-- The sketch uses the [Catena Arduino Platform](https://github.com/mcci-catena/Catena-Arduino-Platform.git), and therefore the basic provisioning commands from the platform are always availble while the sketch is running.
+- The sketch uses the [Catena Arduino Platform](https://github.com/mcci-catena/Catena-Arduino-Platform.git), and therefore the basic provisioning commands from the platform are always available while the sketch is running.
 This also allows user commands to be added if desired.

-- Futhermore, the `McciCatena::cPollableObject` paradigm is used to simplify the coordination of the activities described above.
+- Furthermore, the `McciCatena::cPollableObject` paradigm is used to simplify the coordination of the activities described above.

 ## Key classes